What is a product marketing manager?

 How can a product marketing manager stand out?

-Mark Assini, Product Marketing Manager at Jobber, offered his insights into three skills an account manager should leverage to become a Product Marketing Manager:
+Mark Assini, Product Marketing Manager at Jobber and host of PMA’s podcast, Product Marketing Life, offered his insights into three skills an account manager should leverage to become a product marketing manager:

 Skill 1: Translating client problems into marketing solutions